bbennett905/GLRenderer/README.md

 * Remove unnecessary includes, use forward declaration whenever possible

-* Ensure that everything is being properly destroyed (hint: its not)

 * Create more primitives (possibly generating vertices & indices)

 * Load materials/scenes from file